bcgov/digital-talent/apps/www/src/app/(public pages)/learn/hiring-managers/cross-ministry-hiring.md

 {% icon-list-item icon="2" iconColor="text-white" iconBgColor="bg-bcgov-blue-dark" %}

-We create a job posting
+We create a job posting.

 - We meet all hiring managers to understand hiring needs.
 - Using feedback, create user friendly job profile.